sz2404/PUI2018_sz2404/HW8_sz2404/README.md

 I review the project suggestion provided by cb4221 and incorporated the following changes:

   1. Null Hypothesis revision
   2. The typo of nunique() was corrected to count() instead of unique() as I was interested in finding out how many rides were  collected for each user type.
+The functon nunique() would be able to count all the unique start times under a usertype.
+However, some rides can start at the same and the result of nunique() would not be able to cover all the counts.
   2. Using Mann-Whitney U test
   3. Additional tests: Chi-Square and Fischer's Exact Test